 Try the Pommes Frites at Frit Flagey in Ixelles

-In addition to Belgium’s famous waffles, Pommes Frites may be the nation’s most famous food.
+In addition to the best Belgian chocolate, Pommes Frites may be the nation’s most famous food.
 You can’t leave Brussels without trying one of the best Pommes Frites dishes in the city – Frit Flagey.
 The fries here are so delicious, and the shop so beloved, that locals staged a campaign to keep the store open when it hit financial troubles a few years ago.

 Editor’s Note: Heading to Europe?
 Take a look at our Europe Packing List to make sure you don’t miss out on anything.